maxberggren/sinus/README.md

 ![Geotag text](../master/readmeimages/multiple.gif?raw=true)

 And let's try searching of phrases rather than just words. `flak öl` vs `platta öl` vs `karta öl` (different phrases in swedish describing 24 beer cans).
+Notice how it used a scatterplot since the last term `karta öl` had so few hits in the database.

 ![Geotag text](../master/readmeimages/kartaplatta.gif?raw=true)